apache/incubator-streampark-website/docs/intro.md

 # Apache StreamPark™

-make stream processing easier!!!

-> An amazing framework makes stream processing easier.
+Make stream processing easier!

 ## 🚀 What is Apache StreamPark™

 `Apache StreamPark` is an easy-to-use stream processing application development framework and one-stop stream processing operation platform, Aimed at ease building and managing streaming applications, StreamPark provides scaffolding for writing streaming process logics with Apache Flink and Apache Spark.

 StreamPark also provides a professional task management including task development, scheduling, interactive query, deployment, operation, maintenance, etc.

 ## Why Apache StreamPark™

 Apache Flink and Apache Spark are widely used as the next generation of big data streaming computing engines.
 Based on a bench of excellent experiences combined with best practices, we extracted the task deployment and runtime parameters into the configuration files.
-In this way,  an easy-to-use RuntimeContext with out-of-the-box connectors would bring easier and more efficient task development experience.
+In this way, an easy-to-use `RuntimeContext` with out-of-the-box connectors would bring easier and more efficient task development experience.
 It reduces the learning cost and development barriers, hence developers can focus on the business logic.

 On the other hand, It can be challenge for enterprises to use Flink & Spark if there is no professional management platform for Flink & Spark tasks during the deployment phase.
 StreamPark provides such a professional task management platform, including task development, scheduling, interactive query, deployment, operation, maintenance, etc.

 ## 🎉 Features

 * Apache Flink & Apache Spark application development scaffold
 * Support multiple versions of Flink & Spark
 * Wide range of out-of-the-box connectors